How to Help Young Adults to Become More Resilient

 Maybe you’ve got a college student who has been living in your Lake Oswego home.
 They were struggling while away at school with CoVid learning protocols, and now you have to sit with them to make sure work is getting done.

 They are struggling with low self-esteem.
-And fear of failing.
+And the fear of failing.

 As a parent, you want to be helpful, but you’re not sure how.
-What should you next steps be?
+What should your next steps be?